esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Capimara]( https://bycapimara.com)
-Welcome to Capimara, where handmade TTRPG-accessories and magical curiosities come together!
+Welcome to Capimara, where handmade TTRPG accessories and magical curiosities come together!
 From unique polyhedral dice and deluxe dice bags and trays, to epoxy jewelry full of character and witchy wax melts - each piece is made with care, love, and craftsmanship.
 Whether you are already a seasoned adventurer or have just begun your first quest, at Capimara, you will find what you're looking for!

 {{< figure src="images/2025/kramen/06092024-BRANDING-TAMARA-42 - Tamara van Gelder.jpg" alt="Capimara" class="vendorpicture" width="60%" >}}